-Students will be advised into particular courses on the basis of high school GPS and/or ACT/SAT scores.
-Courses where minimum ACT requirements are necessary include: Composition II and College Algebra.
-Additional courses may be required which include: College Algebra with Integrated Review, University Study Strategies, and Critical Thinking Strategies.
-Accuplacer (or other placement exam) may be used for course placement as deemed necessary by the Academic Review Committee for Admission.
+Students will be advised into particular courses on the basis of ACT scores.
+Courses where minimum ACT requirements are necessary include: Composition II, and College Algebra.
+Additional courses may be required which include: College Algebra with Integrated Review, University Study Strategies, Critical Thinking Strategies, and Reading Strategies.